ItsBaiShiXi/MachineLearning_SongPopularity/README.md

 Artist Genres: These can be relevant, as the genre of a song can influence its popularity.

-Danceability, Energy, Key, Loudness, Mode, Speechiness, Acousticness, Instrumentalness, Liveness, Valence, Tempo, Time Signature: These audio features (from Spotify's audio analysis) can be highly relevant to popularity, as they describe the musical characteristics of a song.
+Danceability, Energy, Key, Loudness, Mode, Speechiness, Acousticness, Instrumentalness, Liveness, Valence, Tempo, and Time Signature: These audio features (from Spotify's audio analysis) can be highly relevant to popularity, as they describe the musical characteristics of a song.